This tech startup is starting its own net neutral, independent internet

 And depending on how an experiment turns out in Venice, California, Monday could also mark the beginning of a new “build-your-own-internet” era.

-WeTransfer, a file transfer startup based in the Venice neighborhood in Los Angeles, is partnering with a local outfit called the Community Broadband Project to create a “mesh network” – a decentralized series of wireless routers that allow customers to get online without going through an ISP.
+WeTransfer, a file transfer startup based in the Venice neighborhood in Los Angeles, is partnering with a local outfit called the Community Broadband Project to create a “fixed wireless network” – series of wireless routers and antennas that allow customers to get online without going through a big, traditional ISP.

-In practice, mesh networks are created when households install routers – known as “nodes” – that then connect to local antennas, creating a distinct local network.
+In practice, it looks similar to a decentralized mesh network, which is created when households install routers – known as “nodes” – that then connect to local antennas, creating a distinct local network.
+But customers won’t own or have to manage any of the equipment.

 “What the FCC is doing is basically taking us backwards in time where the provider was basically allowed to tell you if you could access BitTorrent or Skype.”
 Damian Bradfield, WeTransfer’s President and CMO, told Business Insider.
 “Fundamentally we believe the power shouldn’t be with the ISPs to make those sorts of decisions.”